Beatnik Sample

 Rutland Herald, “Beatnik Café – Is one hip, high-caliber theatrical event.”

-BEATNIK a musical revue of the Jazz Beat Generation will make its NYC premiere on April 11, 2010 at 7 pm.
+BEATNIK a musical revue of the Jazz Beat Generation made its NYC premiere last April 11, 2010 at 7 pm.
 Take a trip back in time to visit the Beatnik scene of cool jazz music, Jack Kerouac, and poetry of the 40s to the 60s live at the Richmond Shepard Theater located at 309 E 26th Street at 2nd Avenue NY, NY.
-Tickets can be ordered at booking@thejazzpoet.com or through the paypal button above.
+Tickets can be ordered above at the paypal button if any problems contactstar booking@thejazzpoet.com.

-Beatnik Café will star living legends of the Beat Generation: Sheila Jordan the jazz legend and friend of Charlie Parker, Lillie Bryant Howard jazz & blues singer with Swan Records, and Richmond Shepard appearing as Lord Buckley.
+Beatnik Café stars living legends of the Beat Generation: Sheila Jordan the jazz legend and friend of Charlie Parker, Lillie Bryant Howard jazz & blues singer with Swan Records, and Richmond Shepard appearing as Lord Buckley.

 Beatnik Cafe is a high-energy musical revue which features the music of Charlie Parker, Dizzy Gillespie, Dave Brubeck, Cannonball Adderley, and other prominent musicians from the mid l940’s through the early sixties.
 It is a journey through the Bebop to the Beatnik era; songs including Twisted, Yip Rock, and the scathing social commentary of Nina Simone’s Mississippi Goddamn.
 If you liked Smokey Joe’s Café, you will love this!